SOLAR BATTERY STORAGE SYSTEM

 *

 These are not your average home batteries.
-They’re built tougher, larger, and usually designed for high-usage environments like small factories, large homes off-grid, or commercial operations looking to cut energy costs.
+They are larger-capacity systems designed for high-usage environments such as large homes, farms, workshops, small factories and commercial operations looking to store more energy and reduce electricity costs.

 Here’s a simple way to picture it: